Publication details

 - Insect infestation – fumigation treatment.

-When the vehicles arrive in Australia, the Department of Agriculture, Water and the Environment biosecurity officers will conduct surveillance inspections to ensure compliance with Australia’s import requirements.
+When the vehicles arrive in Australia, the Department of Agriculture, Fisheries and Forestry biosecurity officers will conduct surveillance inspections to ensure compliance with Australia’s import requirements.

 If the shipment does not meet Australia’s requirements, the Department may: